jellyfin/jellyfin.org/docs/general/networking/traefik2.md

 :::caution

 These configurations use DOMAIN_NAME (i.e.: example.com) and HOST_NAME (i.e.: servername) throughout it.
 You should replace these with your server's name.
 HOST_NAME.DOMAIN_NAME refers to the machine itself (ie: servername.example.com).
 Don't forget to update `traefik.toml`'s YOU@DOMAIN_NAME with your email address.
-Let's Encrypt does not require a valid email but invalid e-mails may be flagged as fake.
+Let's Encrypt does not require a valid email, but invalid e-mails may be flagged as fake.

 :::